lhallock/openarm-multisensor/README.md

-# Muscle Time Series Data Aggregation, Analysis, & Deformation Tracking
+# Muscle Time Series Data Aggregation & Analysis

 ![openarm-multisensor tracking exemplar](https://people.eecs.berkeley.edu/~lhallock/publication/hallock2020biorob/featured.png)

-This repo contains code used to
-- import, manipulate, and visualize muscle time series data, including ultrasound, surface electromyography (sEMG), acoustic myography (AMG), and output force data streams; and
+This repo contains code used to import, manipulate, and visualize muscle time series data, including ultrasound, surface electromyography (sEMG), acoustic myography, and output force data streams.
+Code used to generate the time series data used in this repository (including muscle deformation tracking via optical flow) can be found [here](TODO).
-- track muscle deformation (i.e., contour motion) using optical flow from time series ultrasound frames.

-**If you use this code for academic purposes, please cite the following publication**: Laura A. Hallock, Akash Velu, Amanda Schwartz, and Ruzena Bajcsy, "[Muscle deformation correlates with output force during isometric contraction](https://people.eecs.berkeley.edu/~lhallock/publication/hallock2020biorob/)," in _IEEE RAS/EMBS International Conference on Biomedical Robotics & Biomechatronics (BioRob)_, IEEE, 2020.
+**If you use this code for academic purposes, please cite the following publication**: Laura A. Hallock, Bhavna Sud, Chris Mitchell, Eric Hu, Fayyaz Ahamed, Akash Velu, Amanda Schwartz, and Ruzena Bajcsy, "[Toward Real-Time Muscle Force Inference and Device Control via Optical-Flow-Tracked Muscle Deformation](https://people.eecs.berkeley.edu/~lhallock/publication/hallock2021tnsre/)," in _IEEE Transactions on Neural Systems and Rehabilitation Engineering (TNSRE)_, IEEE, 2021.

-**NOTE**: The `master` branch of this code has been updated in preparation for a paper submission currently under review.
-To access the codebase as released with the publication above, please visit the `biorob-2020` branch [here](https://github.com/lhallock/openarm-multisensor/tree/biorob-2020).
+**NOTE**: This code branch has been updated in preparation for the paper submission above, currently under review.
+To access the codebase as released with the previous BioRob 2020 publication, please visit the `biorob-2020` branch [here](https://github.com/lhallock/openarm-multisensor/tree/biorob-2020).

-This README primarily describes the methods needed to recreate the analyses described in the publications above, as applied to the time OpenArm Multisensor 1.0 data set found in the [OpenArm repository](https://simtk.org/frs/?group_id=1617).
+This README primarily describes the methods needed to recreate the analyses described in the publication above, as applied to the OpenArm Multisensor 2.0 data set found in the [OpenArm repository](https://simtk.org/frs/?group_id=1617).
 The code and documentation are provided as-is; however, we invite anyone who wishes to adapt and use it under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ---